 Speaking of which, the French will park anywhere they find a hole that will (or might) fit, even if it means the sidewalk, double parking, blocking traffic, blocking the handicapped ramps on the sidewalks, tapping the bumpers of a few cars to park, and so on.

 Everyone knows the French love their cigarettes.
 This means that it will be hard to avoid smoke while visiting France.
 This is another situation that has improved, quite dramatically in a very short period of time.

 It used to be that there was no such thing as a non-smoking area of France.
-Now almost all public places are smoke-free: airports, railway stations, trains, shopping malls, restaurants and cafés.
+Now almost all public places are smoke-free: Airports, railway stations, trains, shopping malls, restaurants, and cafés.

 It can be a bit of a challenge getting into the rhythm of the French schedule, in which shops often close for long lunches, and restaurants usually close between meals.

+This may not be the most flattering of descriptions of France, but these cons are far outweighed by the pros.
 This article is designed to prepare you for what to expect.
 But, like the French, just roll with it.
 You can't enjoy the "joie de vivre" if you obsess over the negative.